How to control table data

 (.*) corresponds to any type of text, by inserting with \s, it corresponds to text before a space, the "greedy" behavior of regular expressions will then try to match as many characters as possible.

-Then we will create a variable that will retrieve the specific value in the Android column.
+Then create a variable that will retrieve the specific value in the Android column.

 The corresponding group is the 6th